wolfgangasdf/iqp-book/b-postulates.md

   \psi(x) = \langle x|\psi\rangle
   $$

-  is the wavefunction, which you will learn about more properly in the upcoming chapter.
+  is the wavefunction, which you will learn about properly in the upcoming chapter.

 **2. Measurement expectation values**